Skip to main content

 public getRandomNumber(): number {

-// Return a random floating point number between `0` and `1` like `Math.random()` does
+// Return a random floating point number between `0` and `1`, like `Math.random()` does.

 return Math.random();